Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > 31:20
 > :   "We should have a box, let's call it 'moneybox'"

 Now, the direction of the discussion moves to not only rationalisation through existing conceptualisations, but also novel ones.
-Finally, a transformation is achieved by calling out the need for an entirely new place to be putting work items in.
-The secondary contradiction is thus resolved by the conceptualisation of a new kind of category.
+Finally, a transformation is achieved by calling out the need for an entirely new place to be putting work items in, thus giving rise to `MONEYBOX`.
+The secondary contradiction is resolved by the conceptualisation of a new kind of category, allowing the model to better reflect the team's understanding and intent.
 The act of coming up with a new category itself also serves to redefine the rules of a daily, supporting the use of such a problem solving pattern in the future.

 #### Daily 16, `OUTBOX`